50+ Employee Satisfaction Survey Questions (2026 Guide)

 Why Formbricks for employee satisfaction surveys:

-• Privacy-first.
+- Privacy-first.
 GDPR-compliant out of the box.
-For teams with strict data requirements, see our guide on GDPR-compliant survey tools.
+For teams with strict data requirements, see the guide on GDPR-compliant survey tools.

 How to get started: